-Also given in Table~\ref{networks1_wstable} are the values $C_{\rm rand}$ the clustering coefficient would have for random graphs of the same size and coordination number.
-Note, that the real-world value is systematically higher than that of random graphs.
+Also given in Table~\ref{networks1_wstable} are the values $C_{\rm rand}$ {that} the clustering coefficient would have for random graphs of the same size and coordination number.
+Note that the real-world value is systematically higher than that of random graphs.
 Clustering is important for real-world graphs.
-These are small world graphs, as indicated by the small values for the average distances $\ell$ given in Table~\ref{networks1_wstable}.
+These are small-world graphs, as indicated by the small values for the average distances $\ell$ given in Table~\ref{networks1_wstable}.

-Erd\"os-R\'enyi random graphs obviously do not match well the properties of real-world networks.
-In section \ref{networks1_small_world_models} we will discuss generalizations of random graphs which approximate the properties of real-world graphs much better.
+Erd\"os--R\'enyi random graphs obviously do not match the properties of real-world networks well.
+In Sect.~\ref{networks1_generalized_random_graphs} we will discuss generalizations of random graphs that approximate the properties of real-world graphs much better.
 Before that, we will discuss some general properties of random graphs in more detail.